To Each His Own (1946 film): Critical reception

 Alt Film Guide said "To Each His Own is surprisingly direct in its handling of an unwed mother, paralleling Jody's increasing coldness with the detached—but honest—flashbacks that comprise the bulk of the film."
 One reviewer at Cinescene said "In To Each His Own, the sufferer is able to learn something from her mistakes and misfortunes, growing past her grief and distress into a kind of wisdom.
 The picture has style, but also a sincerity of sentiment that gives it distinction."
 Another wrote, "Forthrightly feminist avant la lettre, the film is conscious of constraints, but committed to its movement forward: less resentful than resourceful, and more stalwart than strident, yet angry and determined nonetheless."
+In The Nation in 1946, critic James Agee wrote: "To Each His Own is so little worth talking about that I will make few more comparisons: let it suffice that from the moment the girl knows she is pregnant she acts like the moral coward nearly everyone in Hollywood and in the audience requires her to be, and that every plot complication and tearjerk from there on proceeds from, and exploits, premises of cowardice, cynicism, and the rottenest kinds of sentimetality."

 ClassicFilmGuide deemed it "A marvelous sentimental (and now dated) story ".
 JigsawLounge wrote "Brackett's screenplay is a wonder of intricate construction, with pretty much every minor detail of character and plot introduced for a reason which 'pays off' much later in the script.
 On sober reflection, it is a rather tall tale—and more than the usual degree of disbelief-suspension may be required here and there.
 But this should prove a very simple task for all but the most hard-headed of audiences: To Each His Owns combination of emotional resonance and a lively wit is potent, and enduring."
 San.beck said, "This maudlin drama explores the loneliness of a woman who is successful in business but has only one relative she rarely sees.
 The world wars made for some quick marriages and many widows."
 NicksFlickPicks gave the film a rating of 3 stars out of 5.
 TV Guide said, "What might have been a trite soap opera is elevated to the status of superior emotional drama by a wise script, sensitive direction, and an Oscar-winning performance by de Havilland."